nielskee/draft-articles/TechnicalHiringPart2.md

 If the answer is "yes", or "maybe", I'll have a phone conversation.
 If the answer is "no", or "it's really unlikely" then the best thing for the candidate is to give them as much feedback as you can, and let them concentrate on their other job applications.
-I'll talk much more about feedback in the third and final post.

 If you have hard requirements on experience level, depth, or breadth of technical experience, you should be able to judge this quite easily if you're working in the same technical domain.

-Putting aside the technical specifics, here are some things I view as strong positives in a CV, that would make me want to know more about a
+Putting aside your technical specifics, here are some things I view as strong positives in a CV, that would make me want to know more about a candidate:
-candidate:

 - **Breadth and depth** : breadth is a multiplier - people with breadth add capability to teams far beyond their core skills.
 If